 Most blackouts happen when something catastrophic goes wrong because of an accident or extreme weather.

 For example, in 2015 severe flooding in Lancashire knocked out substations and power lines.
 Climate change will increase extreme weather – more reason to shift to renewables and exceed our climate goals.

-We work closely with Good Energy and Ecotricity because both are gold-standard green energy suppliers committed to ending the UK’s reliance on filthy fossil fuels.
+We work closely with Good Energy and Ecotricity because they are gold-standard green energy suppliers committed to ending the UK’s reliance on filthy fossil fuels.

-Switching is so easy.
-You can do it online or on the phone.
-All you need to do is provide your postcode and answer a few questions.
+Switching is easy.
+You can do it online or on the phone, all you need to do is provide your postcode and answer a few questions.

 Once you’ve chosen your tariff and payment method, you can relax safe in the knowledge that your carbon footprint has just got a lot smaller.